-CMCC continues to expand a network of security cameras throughout campus and completed an expansion of video data storage capabilities in 2021.
 CMCC is a public college located in Auburn, Maine, and is one of seven campuses that comprise the Maine Community College System (MCCS).
-There are approximately 3,100 students currently enrolled at the College, which employs approximately 150 faculty and staff members.
+There are approximately 4,000 students currently enrolled at the College, which employs approximately 150 faculty and staff members.

-CMCC continues to expand a network of security cameras throughout campus and enhanced video data storage capabilities in 2021.
+CMCC continues to expand a network of security cameras throughout campus and enhanced video data storage capabilities in 2022.
 Seeking to strengthen security preparedness at CMCC, the College partnered with Auburn Police Department to prepare in-person Emergency Preparedness Trainings for all faculty and staff.
-The College has also been planning and is now building an Emergency Egress Road onto campus for emergency personnel to access the campus.
+In June, the College completed an Emergency Egress Road onto campus for emergency personnel to access the campus.

-Two additional layers of campus security at CMCC are the Student Ambassadors and the Emergency Response Team.
+A Director of Campus Safety & Security position was created.
+The Director will oversee the Student Ambassadors and serve on the college's Emergency Response Team.
 The Student Ambassadors are centrally located at a designated kiosk to greet visitors and help anyone in need.
 Ambassadors are trained to contact APD in case of an emergency and to contact the College's Campus Security Team.
 Members of the Campus Security Team are comprised of college leaders who are trained to respond to crises on campus.